- Natural acne treatments include topical products, plant extracts and dietary supplements that combat the symptoms of acne.

 Zinc supplements

-Zinc is an effective oral supplement that helps to fight acne breakouts.
-Although it can be used topically, it has been found to work better as a nutritional supplement.
+Zinc is a supplement that can be used topically, but has been found to offer better results when taken orally.

 Zinc fights inflammation, kills bacteria, and helps to regulate cell turnover and oil production in the skin.
 It works best for addressing mild to moderate acne.

-Taking too much zinc can cause side effects such as appetite loss, headache, upset stomach, diarrhea, nausea, vomiting weakness and numbness in the extremities.
-Oral zinc supplements can negatively impact HDL (healthy cholesterol) and might interact with some antibiotics and immunosuppressant drugs.
+It is important to not take too much zinc as this can cause side effects such as appetite loss, headache, upset stomach, diarrhea, nausea.
+It can also negatively impact HDL (healthy cholesterol) and interact with some antibiotics and immunosuppressant drugs.

 Can You Get Rid of Pimples Overnight?